Fishsaverpro

 NOAA Has the most comprehensive data studies in the world on deep-release techniques and trauma recovery with survival statistics.

 This Data has been built over 20 years and covers both the east and west coasts of the USA.
-Their data is conclusive and has resulted in it being now mandatory on the East Coast for Rec fishers to carry a release device.
+Their data is conclusive and has resulted in it being now mandatory on both the East & West Coasts of the USA for off shore deep drop Rec fishers to carry a release device.

 Depending on species and ocean temperatures NOAA is reporting 80% – 85 % full recovery with descending devices against less than 20% for fish released on the surface.
 Repeat recaptures are common.
 For us to maintain the standard of fishing we have now and avoid further restrictions going into the future it is essential we follow their lead.